uandmeatadeli/SpellingChecker/README.md

 test 17: ./spchk /usr/share/dict/words test

 test 17 is for directory traversal the rest of the test cases match with the name.
 Please check each file!
 Below is a fast way to run the code.
+Empty file prints that no words are there and that it is "is an empty file".

 combined part 1: ./spchk /usr/share/dict/words test new.txt punctuation_hyphens_test.txt punc.txt testfile1.txt test2.txt mixed_content_test.txt large_file_test.txt hypen1.txt hypen.txt empty.txt case_sensitivity_test.txt cap.txt  basic_test.txt